Poverty and crime mean Baltimore! You heard that before, right? Is Baltimore really that dangerous, though?

 Why is Baltimore so dangerous?

-But let’s also hear from the locals.
+Let’s also hear from the locals.

 Brian Robinson, a Baltimore resident since 1967, shares his perspective: